-Hey Disha, some of my friends at school have started wearing a bra.
-They say, I too should start wearing one, else my breasts will become too big!
+Hey Disha, some of my friends have started wearing a bra.
 I was wondering, how do we know when the right time is?
-Tanisha, 13, Ranchi.
+Tanisha, 13, Ranchi

 Shall I make a confession Tanisha?
 These teenage years are also equally confusing!
 I mean, we are growing up – physically, emotionally and mentally.
 Something changes every day!
 A pimple on the face, growing arms and legs, new emotions and for us girls – growing breasts!